Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: Introduction

-\emph{Cyber-Physical Network Security}: An essential task in cyber-physical security is that of providing a resource allocation mechanism for securing the operation of a set of networked agents (e.g., service providers, computers, or data centers) despite external malicious attacks.
-One way of doing that is to distribute limited security resources among the agents efficiently (e.g., by installing antivirus software on a subset of servers) \cite{grossklags2008secure}.
-However, since the agents are interconnected, the compromise of one agent puts its neighbors at higher risk, and such a failure can cascade over the entire network.
-As a result, deciding how much to invest in an agent's security will indirectly affect all the others.
-Therefore, an efficient allocation of scarce security resources among the agents who experience network externalities is a major challenge in network security.
+\emph{Cyber-Physical Network Security}: An essential task in cyber-physical security is that of providing a resource allocation mechanism for securing the operation of a set of networked agents (e.g., servers, computers, or data centers) despite external malicious attacks \cite{grossklags2008secure}.
+One way of doing that is to allocate a security resource to each agent (e.g., by installing one type of antivirus software on each server).
+Moreover, by extending the security resources to include the ``non-secure" resource, we may assume that an agent who is not protected uses the non-secure recourse.
+Since the agents are interconnected, the compromise of one agent puts its neighbors at higher risk, and such a failure can cascade over the entire network.
+As a result, deciding what security resource (including the non-secure resource) is assigned to an agent will indirectly affect all the others.
+Therefore, an efficient allocation of security resources among the agents who experience network externalities is a major challenge in network security.

-\emph{Network Congestion Games}: There are many instances of socioeconomic systems such as transportation or facility location networks in which the utility of agents decreases as more agents use the same resource \cite{etesami2020complexity,roughgarden2005selfish}.
-For instance, as more drivers (agents) use the same road (resource), the traffic congestion on that road will increase, hence increasing the travel time and energy consumption for the drivers (Figure \ref{Fig:motivation}).
-Such network effects are often referred to as negative externalities and have been studied under the general framework of congestion games in both centralized or game-theoretic settings \cite{etesami2020complexity,blumrosen2007welfare,rosenthal1973class,milchtaich1996congestion,roughgarden2005selfish}.
+\emph{Distributed Congestion Networks}: There are many instances of networked systems, such as transportation \cite{roughgarden2005selfish} or data-placement networks \cite{etesami2016pure,baev2008approximation}, in which the cost of agents increases as more agents use the same resource.
+For instance, in data-placement networks such as web-caches or peer-to-peer networks, an important goal is to store at each node (agent) of a network one copy of some file (resource) to minimize the sum of agents' delay costs to access all files \cite{etesami2020complexity}.
+As more agents store the same file, the data distribution across the network will be less balanced, hence increasing the delay cost for obtaining some files \cite{etesami2020complexity,baev2008approximation}.
+Similarly, in transportation networks, as more drivers (agents) use the same path (resource), the traffic congestion on that path will increase, hence increasing the travel time and energy consumption for the drivers (Figure \ref{Fig:motivation}).
+Therefore, a natural goal is to assign each driver to one path to minimize the overall congestion cost in the network \cite{roughgarden2005selfish,etesami2020smart}.
+Such network effects are often referred to as \emph{negative} externalities and have been studied under the general framework of congestion games in both centralized or game-theoretic settings \cite{etesami2020complexity,etesami2020smart,blumrosen2007welfare,rosenthal1973class,milchtaich1996congestion,roughgarden2005selfish}.